 ORDERING MY MUSIC

 Just click on the link that says "recording," and it should open and start playing.
-These links may not open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
+These links don't automatically open in a new tab, so to avoid navigating away from the page, right-click on the link and then click on "open in new tab" (Windows), or command-t-click on the link (Mac).
+The recordings are all mp3 format.